SHSR2001/3dcdsc.github.io/docs/gtc/android/day1_java.md

 ### setContentView()

 Similar to what we did in MainActivity, use `setContentView()` to set the activity content to the corresponding xml file.
+(The code is usually generated for you already)

 ```java
 public class ChoosePetActivity1 extends AppCompatActivity {